open-contracting/standard-development-handbook/docs/systems/services.md

 There should be at most two [users](https://crm.open-contracting.org/users) with the Administrator role from each of OCP and ODS, excluding organization-wide accounts.

+## Sentry

+Sentry is used by OCDS for multiple clients.
+There should be at least one member with the Member role from OCP.

 ## Transifex

 Transifex is used by ODS for multiple clients.
 There should be at most two members with the [Project Maintainer and Team Manager](https://docs.transifex.com/teams/understanding-user-roles) roles from OCP.